 - A. Don't wait.
-Start as soon as you accept the job as Reunion Coordinator (RC).1 At the beginning, though, don't focus too much on all of the work to be done, decisions to be made, details to handle, and cracks for things to fall through.
-You are at the beginning of a long, detailed, and often tedious job.
-However, you are not the first and you don't have to invent a lot of stuff from scratch. - B. Lean on the experience of those who have gone before you.
+Start planning as soon as you accept the job as Reunion Coordinator (RC).
+Don't be intimidated by what you imagine is ahead of you: decisions to be made, details to handle, and cracks for things to fall through.
+You are at the beginning of a long, detailed, and sometimes tedious job, but you are not the first and you don't have to invent everything from scratch. - B. Lean on the experience of those who have gone before you.
 The Association has a Reunion Standing Committee (RSC), chaired by the Reunion Coordinator Emeritus (RCE), and made up of members with hands-on knowledge of the reunion planning process.
 Create a group email address for that committee and use it.
 Give them periodic progress reports and invite feedback.
 Bounce ideas off of them.
 (When I2 took on the Charleston job there were only seven months left until D-day.
-I immediately reached out to Duane Jensen, who sent me a zipped folder with 42 files documenting everything that had been done for the 2012 reunion.
-When I unzipped the folder I went instantly from "What do I do now?" to "Here's what I need to do now.") - C. Decide how you prefer to work, solo or with a committee.
+I immediately reached out to Duane Jensen, who sent me a zipped folder with 42 files documenting everything he had done for the 2012 reunion.
+I went instantly from "What do I do now?" to "Here's what I need to do now.") - C. Decide how you prefer to work, solo or with a committee.
 There are pros and cons either way. - 1.
 If you are confident of you own abilities and have lots of time you might prefer to go it alone.
-Working solo is very efficient in that you are not constantly having to build consensus between yourself and a number of other people, having to be always mindful of keeping others in the loop.
-Anyone who has worked on committees in any setting-- military, education, church, or civic-- knows that the cost in time and aggravation goes up as the square of the number of people involved.
+Working solo is very efficient in that you are not constantly having to build consensus and keep others in the loop.
+Anyone who has worked on committees in any setting-- military, work, education, church, or civic-- knows that the cost in time and aggravation goes up as the square of the number of people involved.
 Working solo also eliminates the worry about whether or not tasks that have been farmed out are being done properly and on time.
-The downside of going it alone is exactly that; you are alone with all of the work and don't have the stimulation of regular discussions with people who can help you catch
+The downside of going it alone is exactly that; you are alone with all of the work and don't have the stimulation of regular discussions with people who can help you catch things that are about to slip though the crack.
+(A smart, energetic, patient spouse who has the time and inclination to get involved is a huge plus.) - 2.
+If you want to work with a committee, pick committee members whom you know to be competent and reliable.
+Don't get too hung up on finding people who live in or close to the venue city.
+Very little actually needs to be done on the ground there after the venue hotel is selected.
+Almost all of it can be done online and via email.
+It is much more important to get people whom you know will do the job completely, correctly, and on time. - 3.
+Look for natural ways to divide the workload that leave as little overlap and as few gaps as possible.
+For example, the RC might want to take personal charge of the venue hotel selection, with an assist from one or two people on the site visits.
+Major areas that could be farmed out might be activity and tour selection, finding a guest speaker, and setting up the hospitality room.
+Set progress dates in writing (email is fine) for any task to be done by someone else.